 "Well, because he's definitely going to try to kill you."

 "So you think that means I should try to kill him back?"

 "No, Peter, I just..."
 May exhaled into her palms and shook her head.
-"It feels like you're going to just throw yourself into this without any strategy or tactics.
-You're being forced to fight some murderous psychopath with machetes and spears and God knows what else, and you don't even seem that scared."
+"It feels like you're going to just throw yourself into this without any plan or strategy.
+You're being forced to fight some murderous psychopath with machetes and spears and god knows what else, and you don't even seem that scared."

 Oooh trust me, I very much am, Peter thought, rubbing at his achy ribcage.
 But he couldn't show that fear in front of her.
 He couldn't let anyone see it.
 He crossed his arms and forced a small chuckle.

 "I don't know if this will make you feel any better, but...this wouldn't exactly be my first time fighting a spear-wielding, machete-swinging murder-psycho."

 May gave him a long, hard stare.
 "But it will be your first time doing it on your own, without the other superheroes by your side."